zodern/meteor-up/docs/docs.md

 ### Deploy to multiple servers

-Add all of the servers to the `servers` object and modify `meteor.servers` to include them.
+Add all of the servers to the `servers` object and modify `app.servers` to include them.

 ### Multiple Deployment Environments

-To deploy to *different* environments (e.g. staging, production, etc.), use separate Meteor Up configurations in separate directories, with each directory containing separate `mup.js` and `settings.json` files, and set the `meteor.app` field in each config to point back to your app's directory.
+To deploy to *different* environments (e.g. staging, production, etc.), use separate Meteor Up configurations in separate directories, with each directory containing separate `mup.js` and `settings.json` files, and set the `app.path` field in each config to point back to your app's directory.

 ### Multiple Deployments

 Meteor Up supports multiple deployments to a single server.
-To route requests to the correct app, use the [reverse proxy](#reverse-proxy)
+To route requests to the correct app, use the [reverse proxy](#reverse-proxy).

 Let's assume we need to deploy production and staging versions of the app to the same server.
 The production is at myapp.com, and staging is at staging.myapp.com.

 We need to have two separate Meteor Up projects.
-For that, create two directories and initialize Meteor Up and add the necessary configurations.
+For that, create two directories, initialize Meteor Up, and add the necessary configurations.

-In the staging `mup.js`, add a field called `appName` with the value `staging`.
+In the staging `mup.js`, change the field `app.name` to have the value `staging`.
 You can add any name you prefer instead of `staging`.

 Next, add the proxy object to both configs.
 For your production app, it would be: